 The Free Pattern for the Absolute Beginner Chunky Knit Hat comes with full instructions for child and adult sizes as well as a complete step-by-step video tutorial.
 Perfect winter accessory and easy enough for a total beginner knitter.

 *This post contains affiliate links.
 By clicking one of the links and making a purchase a small portion will go to support the blog.
 The price that you pay is not changed.
 Thank you for your support of the blog.*

 I’m always looking for the perfect and easy hat pattern.
 One that I don’t have to concentrate too much with but at the end will looks GREAT.
-It’s even better if the pattern calls for super bulky or jumbo yarn 🙂 Well, since I am the spokesperson for Red Heart yarns and since they have this fantastic new yarn out called Collage, I figured I should kill two birds with one stone and design a simple hat using this jumbo weight yarn.
+It’s even better if the pattern calls for super bulky or jumbo yarn 🙂 When I created this design, there was a fantastic new yarn out called Collage that I wanted to share.
+I figured I should kill two birds with one stone and design a simple hat using this jumbo weight yarn.
 Once I chose the yarn, I had to write up the pattern.
 As you know, that is part of my job here at MarlyBird.com 😉 I wanted the pattern to come in several sizes and I also wanted to make sure that I write the pattern in such a way that, again, true beginner knitters would be able to understand.
 So, the free pattern isn’t written in a standard format (like most all my other patterns) but it is written in a way that I have found beginners really understand.

 Anyway, I wrote the pattern, made the sample, and then I did a step-by-step video tutorial, because what could be more help to a true beginner than a video?
 By the way, have you subscribed to my YouTube Channel yet?